ewohltman/graphdot/README.md

 to zoom in with high-fidelity and save disk space instead:

 `graphdot | dot -Gdpi=0 -T svg -o dependency_graph.svg`

+If you like a more UML'ish style, you can use the provided graph proerties from `uml.gprops`:

+`graphdot -graph-props uml.gprops | dot -T svg -o dependency_graph.svg`

 ## Contributing